 Suppliers may have access to large quantities of relatively common wood species, but woods like chestnut, walnut, and hickory may prove to be more difficult to locate.
 Even if a specific variety of reclaimed wood is available in one region, it may be scarce in another area.
 That means shipping would be required, and that can greatly increase the final costs.
 It makes sense to work with your design team, contractor, and reclaimed wood experts when determining which type of reclaimed wood should be used for a project.

+Selecting the right reclaimed wood should take some time.
 When at all possible, plan ahead.
 Working with key professionals helps property owners determine the viability of specific projects and makes it easier to source scarce materials.
 That’s especially true when dealing with reclaimed wood.

 If your project will require very wide or thick boards, it may take time to locate the wood needed.
 Matching existing wood is also an issue for owners remodeling an older home.
 It’s always best to use wood that closely matches existing wood during a project.

 New home builders have a little more leeway, but they still need to consider which woods will be ideal for their floors, trim, fireplace mantels, or décor pieces.
 Discuss your ideas with a designer or your contractor and, when that’s been done, get in touch with a reclaimed wood expert.
 The antique and reclaimed wood experts are poised to find the wood you need.